CrypticHatter/PharmaAPI/README.md

               password: password
 ```

-5. When you login using above credentials, the api will return a token.
+5. When you login using above credentials, the loginendpoint will return a user token.
+You should add that token value to the `user_token` environmental variable.
 6. Then you can access other endpoints of the app using that token and permissions related to the user role.

 ## License